kategable/nx/docs/blog/2022-10-12-lerna-reborn-whats-new-in-v6.md

 ## Lerna add-caching command

-If you don’t have caching or your task pipeline set up just yet, no worries.
+If you don't have caching or your task pipeline set up just yet, no worries.
 We wanted to make it as easy as possible by providing a dedicated command:

 ```shell
 npx lerna add-caching